 - Luggage and some large items carried in the back often obstruct top tether straps.

 - Some hatchbacks can also be fitted with cargo barriers or cargo nets.

-- Child restraints may reduce the seating capacity in some people movers, so make sure the restraint won't interfere with your requirements.
+- Child restraints may reduce the seating capacity and accessibility in some people movers, so make sure the restraint won't interfere with your requirements.

 - People movers don't always have anchorages for every rear seating position.
 Check this first, especially if you are going to carry a number of children in restraints.

 - It’s often difficult to fit and use restraints in two-door cars.
 You may also hurt your back getting children in and out.

 - A small car may not have enough room to comfortably fit a rearward facing restraint and a front passenger at the same time.
 You may only be able to fit a restraint on either side of the vehicle with the front seat all the way forward.

 RAA has an extensive database of car reviews that have been written and compiled by industry experts.
 To see our full list of reviews, click here.

 - What do I do if my vehicle does not have anchorage points?

 All new vehicles sold in Australia must meet certain safety requirements called Australian Design Rules.
 For child restraints, the most important design rule is the provision of child restraint anchorage points.